anubhavpgit/anubhavpgit.github.io/content/posts/heyjude.md

 ---
-title: 'Hey, Jude!
-(Senseii)'
+title: 'Hey, Jude!'
 date: "26-02-2025"
 description: "Not a tribute to the Beatles' song.
-This is a product journey roadmap of Jude; why and how I decided to build an AI-assisted nutrition tracker, and what it might look like as a full-fledged product."
+This is a product journey roadmap of Jude; why and how I would decide to build an AI-assisted nutrition tracker, and what it might look like as a full-fledged product.
+An case-study in product management, design, and engineering."
-draft: false
-index: false
+showImg: true
-tag: "#tech, #product"
+tag: "#tech, #product, #fitness"
 ---

 The most annoying part of my day is deciding what and how much to eat.
 And, like all of you, I too rely on ChatGPT to help me with every little decision I make.
 From figuring out why this piece of code isn’t working and why Israel attacked Palestine to what to and how much to eat, ChatGPT had been my go-to, and now Claude.
 Let’s be honest here: LLM Chatbots are the new Google.
 They have answers to everything and are mostly accurate if you use better models.
 But I wanted something more robust—something faster and more organized.
 Thus, I said, *Hey, Jude!*

-> **Update**: Jude is **[Senseii](https://senseii.in)** now!
-[Prateek](https://www.prateeksingh.tech/) was also building something similar to Jude, and we decided to build this together.
-Senseii as a product was exactly what I had imagined Jude to be, and Senseii is the name we decided to stick with.

-> Before I go ahead and rant, keep in mind that right now, Jude is in its *Alpha* build.
-This article is based on what I wanted Jude to be and is the first *draft journey roadmap.
-There will be multiple iterations, hundreds of feature changes and architectural changes and thus, this article might not reflect what Jude turns out to be.
-The current version may vastly differ from this design.
-The subsequent articles will be more focused on the current version of Jude and the changes made to it.
-This article is a product journey roadmap of Jude, and how I am deciding to build it in public.
+> **Note:** Jude is not an *actual* product but rather a conceptual exercise in product thinking.
+This article outlines my product journey roadmap—how I'd approach building an AI-assisted nutrition tracker from ideation to execution.
+The design and features described represent the first draft of what such a product might look like, subject to iterations and refinements through the product development process.

 ## The Why